- New Judiciary Edict Seeks to Prevent Torture & Safeguard Citizens’ Rights

 Travel Restrictions Imposed as COVID Deaths Reach Record High

 The Health Ministry imposed travel restrictions in the cities of Tehran, Karaj, Isfahan, Mashhad, and Urmia.
 People will not be allowed to travel from or from these cities from October 14th to October 18th.
 The ministry says these restrictions may be expanded to other cities.
-They will be enforced through the license plate of cars, which is specific to cities.
+They will be enforced through the license plates of cars, which is specific to cities.

 The coronavirus crisis in Iran is worse than it has ever been since the pandemic began.
 The number of daily deaths is hitting record highs this week and is nearing 300.
 The number of official total deaths is nearly 30,000.